impressivemachines/ImpressiveAI/README.md

     * Tridiagonal decomposition.
     * Eigenvalue decomposition for symmetric matrices.
     * Jacobi SVD with QR preconditioning.
-    * Special case 2x2 eigen and SVD decompositions.
+    * Special case 2x2 Eigen and SVD decompositions.
-* Efficient convolution for 1D and 2D signals.
+* Fast convolution for 1D and 2D signals.
-* Matrices and vectors can be saved and printed in a variety of formats, including matlab text format.
+* Matrices and vectors can be saved and printed in a variety of formats, including Matlab text format.
 * Convenient interfaces for random number generation.
 * Solution to quadratic and cubic polynomials.
 * Principal components analysis.
 * Estimation of covariances.
-* Generation of multidimensioanl Gaussian noise with specified covariance.
+* Generation of multidimensional Gaussian noise with specified covariance.
 * Computation of multivariate Gaussians and Mahalanobis distance.

+Some features that are under development:

-* Arbitrary radix FFT in 1D and 2D (TBD).
+* Arbitrary radix FFT in 1D and 2D.
-* Minimization of functions (TBD).
+* Minimization of function.
+* Least squares and robust 2D line fitting.
+* Multi-dimensional regression.
-* Regression (TBD).
+* Tensors.
+* Geometric transformations, such as 2D and 3D affine, homographies, or rotations.
-* Tensors (TBD).
+* Quaternions.

 The matrix and vector view objects have independent signed row and columns strides and so they can operate on many data formats and with any data type - they do not require classical row or column major memory organization.
 All operations support positive or negative row or column strides.
 Therefore they can refer to memory which is reversed, decimated, or fragmented, such as all red pixels of an RGB image with arbitrary row stride which is stored in bottom up order.